 It can get quite warm, particularly in April and May so pack some shorts, teeshirts, dresses and a hat for outside.
 For cooler days, also bring a light sweater and pants.
 Lastly, Don’t be afraid to incorporate some bright colors like yellows, lavender purple, and baby blue into your clothes.

 SUMMER – June, July, August

 Chinese women are conservative with tops so if you want to wear a tank or dress, make sure that it’s not spaghetti straps and does not expose any cleavage.
 Shorts and dresses can be any length so don’t be afraid to show some leg.
 If you really want to blend in with the locals, bring an umbrella for outside.
-While it doesn’t often rain, locals use the umbrella to protect them from the sun and from getting tanned.
+While it doesn’t often rain, locals use the umbrella to protect themselves from the sun and from getting tanned.
 If you don’t bring an umbrella, make sure to wear plenty of sunscreen.
-If you are going to a beach, opt for a one piece.
+If you are going to a beach, opt for a one-piece.
 Lastly, the streets can get quite dirty so it is better to wear shoes out over sandals even with the hot weather.